vitoria/tect/Haskell/README.md

-### How to run
+## How to run

+### Dependencies

-- To run this program, you should install the the following modules by following the commands below.
+Before running this program, you need to install these modules by following the commands below.

 - Installing `cabal`